TURKEY TROT FAQs

 Q: I’m registered…now what?

 We’re out there on Facebook, Twitter, Instagram and You Tube – so join the conversations!
-Watch for our hashtags so everyone can enjoy the pics and and posts!
-Participant Information & Instructions about Packet Pick-Up and Race Day will be sent in early November.
+Watch for our hashtags so everyone can enjoy the pics and posts!
+Participant information, instructions, and status updates will be sent via email.

 Q: What happens to the proceeds from the Annual ADVICE 5K Turkey Trot?